prebid/prebid.github.io/dev-docs/modules/userId.md

 Therefore, the adapters can then be implemented to use the `lipibid` as the identifier, and `segments` to which that identifier is associated with.

+For identity resolution to work for a specific publisher, LiveIntent has to build a model on the backend.
+In order to collect data for this model an additional call is issued on each page load.

 #### Registering your own first party cookie space

 In order for you to take advantage of the user id resolution in cookie-challenged environments, you need to sync your first party cookie universe with us.
 For further information please reach out to peoplebased@liveintent.com.